-Exercise was something I never considered as a luxury to be looked forward to, in the past it has always been a necessity to keep fit in order to promote my enjoyment of sport.
+The exercise was something I never considered as a luxury to be looked forward to, in the past it has always been a necessity to keep fit to promote my enjoyment of the sport.
 Under ‘Lock-down’ it has now become a vital element in preserving my sanity.
 After being ‘house-bound’ for several consecutive days, Sue and I took a short drive to East Langton to indulge in a short walk and attempt to maintain some vestige of rationality.

 village of Thorpe Langton and the church of St. Leonard’s.
 Fresh from the morning frost the air was crystal clear and the route gave as great views towards the northern edge of Harborough.
 We were surprised to spot two large fields of solar panels running alongside the Leicester to London train line, they seemed well hidden from any aspect other than where we now stood, we wondered how long they have been there.